Chart Color Schemes

 Bruce's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Bruce.
-Younger cohorts saw very low prevalence of common health conditions.
+Younger cohorts in particular have a very low prevalence of common health conditions.

-The rate of private health cover was found to be very high at approximately 54% of the total population (~4,356 people), compared to 57.1% across Australian Capital Territory.
-The most common medical conditions were mental health issues and asthma, impacting 10.3 and 7.7% of residents respectively.
-Seventy-two point seven percent declared themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-Bruce has 11.3% of residents aged 65 and over (908 people), which is lower than the 15.3% in Australian Capital Territory.
+The rate of private health cover is very high at approximately 54% of the total population, which is around 4,356 people.
+This compares to 57.1% across Australian Capital Territory.
+The most common medical conditions in the area are mental health issues and asthma, impacting 10.3 and 7.7% of residents respectively.
+A total of 72.7% of residents declare themselves as completely clear of medical ailments compared to 68.1% across Australian Capital Territory.
+The area has 11.3% of residents aged 65 and over, which is around 908 people, lower than the 15.3% in Australian Capital Territory.
 Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health